cindy-xing-wang/DigitalWorkflow/README.md

 *Login page*

 ### Migrations
 Even though Laravel UI provides the basic authentication function, we still need to change the code a little bit to make it suit our case.
-I will start from user’s migration file.
+I will start from the user’s migration file.

 Go to the database/migrations folder and update the users table as below
 ![user](/img/12-11-1.userMigration.PNG)